hager-shiref/TripOne-ITI-final-project/README.md

 # App Scenario

 1. First user can sign up by creating an account , she/he can sign in by his/her Google account directly
+2. User can add notes to the trip
-2. After sign in screen will lead you to the upcoming screen and it shows all the upcoming trips , it there is any trips , it will be empty
+3. After sign in screen will lead you to the upcoming screen and it shows all the upcoming trips , it there is any trips , it will be empty
-3. User should click on floating action button to add a new trip , he/she should full all edit text (Trip name , start point , end point , date and time ) to add this trip to a room database
+4. User should click on floating action button to add a new trip , he/she should full all edit text (Trip name , start point , end point , date and time ) to add this trip to a room database
 4. User can start the trip once he/she add it or when it’s time to start the trip , there is an Alarm dialog that appears as a reminder and he can start , cancel or snooze